Goally Penguin Logo with Sunglasses

 Children on the autism spectrum often face unique social communication challenges that can make connecting with others difficult.
 Echolalia could be their way of attempting to join a conversation or imitate social interactions they’ve observed – even if it doesn’t always come across as expected.

-Child repeating words while speaking.
+child repeating words when speaking.
 A dad is holding his child while talking on the phone, and the child is mimicking his hand gesture.

 Read more: 7 Short Term Memory Examples